suatatan/suatatan.github.io/_posts/2015-12-26-interpreting-linear-modellm-in-r.md

 ---
+categories:
+- genel
+date: 2015-12-26
 layout: post
-title: "Interpreting Linear Model(lm) in R"
-date: 2015-12-26
-categories:
-  - "genel"
 tags:
+- computer
+- english
-  - "computer"
+- longread
-  - "r"
+- r
-  - "rstudio"
+- rstudio
-  - "statistic"
+- statistic
+title: Interpreting Linear Model(lm) in R
 ---

 In R as you know, when it have been written: **summary(lm(x~y))**, the command gives  a lot of different ‘mystic’ values.
 I have found a good manual for interpreting the result.
 It is [here](http://blog.yhathq.com/posts/r-lm-summary.html)